 Integration into a UK School

-New for 2019-20, UKLC are excited to offer our groups the opportunity to immerse themselves into the British education system, by participating in an integration programme.
-UKLC have partnered with a local, innovative, international school in Chester, in order to offer our students a truly memorable experience.
+UKLC are offer groups the opportunity to immerse themselves into the British education system by participating in an integration programme.
+We partner with a number of local schools, including an innovative, international-curriculum focused school in Chester, in order to offer our students a truly memorable experience.

 Students can choose to partake in this Integration Programme from as little as 1 day (as part of a general ministay or wintercamp) up to 4 weeks, depending on the requirements.